iysaleh/pickleball_session_manager/KING_OF_COURT_INITIALIZATION_FIX.md

 - `src/kingofcourt.ts`
   - Line 698: Changed `break` to `continue` for player selection failure
   - Line 711: Changed `break` to `continue` for team assignment failure
-  - Lines 745-751: Added aggressive court filling at session start
+  - Lines 760-763: Added aggressive court filling at session start (0 completed matches)
+  - Lines 208-224: Pass `hasEmptyCourts` flag through matchmaking pipeline
+  - Lines 358-367: Only wait for better matchups if ALL courts are busy
+  - Lines 769-818: When courts are empty, use lenient matchmaking (rank-constrained but allow repetition)
+  - Lines 127-141: Allow two provisional players to cross half-pool boundary

 ## Testing